I had been wanting to hike the Appalachian Trail since I was a kid.

 Damascus, Virginia

 There are two great things that Damascus has going for it.
 First, it is actually on the trail.
-Second, it is home to Trail Days one of the best hiker festivals on the AT which is normally held in mid May.
-Most north-bound hikers will attempt to get to Damascus to co-inside with the festival where they can take a day or two to relax, eat free food and be sold new gear from various Outdoors companies.
+Second, it is home to Trail Days, one of the best hiker festivals on the AT which is normally held in mid May.
+Most north-bound hikers will attempt to get to Damascus to coincide with the festival where they can take a day or two to relax, eat free food and check out new gear from various Outdoors companies.

 McAfee’s Knob, Virginia

-McAfee’s Knob is located right on the trail and it is very hard to turn down a brief stop to admire the views.
-It is popular with locals so you may have company but if you are lucky you will have this fantastic view point all to yourself; you can bask in the Virginia sun and perhaps eat a well-earned snickers.
+McAfee’s Knob is located right on the trail, and it is very hard to turn down a brief stop to admire the views.
+It is popular with locals so you may have company, but if you are lucky you will have this fantastic view point all to yourself.
+Enjoy basking in the Virginia sun and eating a well-deserved Snickers bar.

 Catawba, Virginia

-This small town has a great reputation among Appalachian Trail thru-hikers and for one reason in particular.
+This small town has a great reputation among Appalachian Trail thru-hikers for one reason in particular.
 The Home Place restaurant offers all you can eat food at good prices.
-Dine on fried chicken, a selection of vegetables and good deserts.
-Have as much lemonade as you can drink too!
+Dine on fried chicken, a selection of vegetables and good desserts (have as much lemonade as you can drink too!)
 It is only a short diversion from the trail and it’s worth it.
 The management feel thru-hikers “add to the ambiance” and on Sundays you will see hikers mix freely with local patrons in their Sunday best.
 The restaurant has even let some thru-hikers camp on their lawn in recent years.

 Thomas Knob Shelter, Virginia